 On January 4, 2016, the Company executed a \$112,666 demand promissory note in favor of Nant Capital to fund the acquisition of NaviNet.
 The note bears interest at a per annum rate of 5.0%, compounded annually and computed on the basis of the actual number of days elapsed and a year of 365 or 366 days, as the case may be.
 The unpaid principal and any accrued and unpaid interest on the note were originally due and payable on demand in either (i) cash, (ii) shares of the Company's common stock based on per share price of \$18.6126, (iii) Series A-2 units of NantOmics based on a per unit price of \$1.484 to the extent such equity is owned by the Company or (iv) any combination of the foregoing, all at the option of Nant Capital.
 Subject to the preceding sentence, the Company may prepay the outstanding amount at any time, either in whole or in part, without premium or penalty and without the prior consent of Nant Capital.
 On May 9, 2016, the promissory note with Nant Capital was amended to provide that all outstanding principal and accrued interest is due and payable on June 30, 2021, and not on demand.
-On December 15, 2016, in connection with the offering of the Convertible Notes, the Company entered into a Second Amended and Restated Promissory Note which amends and restates the Amended and Restated Promissory Note, dated May 9, 2016, between the Company and Nant Capital, to, among other things, extend the maturity date of the promissory note to June 15, 2022 and to subordinate the promissory note in right of payment to the Convertible Notes (see Note 11).
+On December 15, 2016, in connection with the offering of the 2016 Notes, the Company entered into a Second Amended and Restated Promissory Note which amends and restates the Amended and Restated Promissory Note, dated May 9, 2016, between the Company and Nant Capital, to, among other things, extend the maturity date of the promissory note to June 15, 2022 and to subordinate the promissory note in right of payment to the 2016 Notes (see Note 11).
 No other terms of the promissory note were changed.
-As of March 31, 2021 and December 31, 2020, the total principal and interest outstanding on the promissory note amounted to \$145,526 and \$143,756, respectively.
-The accrued and unpaid interest on the promissory note as of March 31.
-2021 and December 31, 2020 was \$32,860 and \$31,090, respectively, included as part of noncurrent related party liabilities in the Consolidated Balance Sheets.
-The Company can request additional advances subject to Nant Capital approval.
-There are no other stated restrictions or maximum commitment for advances.
-Nant Capital has the option, but not the obligation, to require the Company to repay any such amount in cash, Series A-2 units of NantOmics (based on a per unit price of \$1.484) held by the Company, shares of the Company's common stock based on a per share price of \$18.6126 (if such equity exists at the time of repayment), or any combination of the foregoing at the sole discretion of Nant Capital.
-On April 27, 2021, in connection with the issuance of the 2026 Notes, the Company entered into a Third Amended and Restated Promissory Note (see Note 20).
+On April 27, 2021, in connection with the issuance of the 2021 Notes, the Company entered into a Third Amended and Restated Promissory Note which amends and restates its promissory note, dated January 4, 2016, as amended on May 9, 2016, and on December 15, 2016 between the Company and Nant Capital, to, among other things, extend the maturity date of the promissory note to October 1, 2026 and to subordinate the promissory note in right of payment to the 2021 Notes.
+As of June 30, 2021 and December 31, 2020, the total principal and interest outstanding on the promissory note amounted to \$147,319 and \$143,756, respectively.
+The accrued and unpaid interest on the promissory note as of June 30, 2021 and December 31, 2020 was \$34,653 and \$31,090, respectively, included as part of noncurrent related party liabilities in the Consolidated Balance Sheets.
+Nant Capital has the option, but not the obligation, to require the Company to repay any such amount in cash, Series A-2 units of NantOmics (based on a per unit price \$1.484) held by the Company, shares of the Company's common stock based on a per share price of \$18.6126 (if such equity exists at the time of repayment), or any combination of the foregoing at the sole discretion of Nant Capital.